DeArchiTech/CaptivaAndroidDemoApp/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Squre for all their amazing liibraries
+* Captiva for their SDK